Money in Australia

 Australia - Money

-RBA hikes rate further in August; hints at further hikes ahead
+RBA raises rate in November; hints at further hikes ahead

-At its monetary policy meeting on 2 August, the Reserve Bank of Australia (RBA) hiked the official cash rate (OCR) from 1.35% to 1.85%, as had been widely expected by markets.
-Moreover, the Bank hinted at further tightening ahead.
+At its monetary policy meeting on 1 November, the Reserve Bank of Australia (RBA) hiked the official cash rate (OCR) from 2.60% to 2.85%.
+The decision matched market expectations.

-The Bank raised rates in an effort to tame inflation, which is being fueled by both external and domestic factors.
-Protracted global supply disruptions, a tight domestic labor market and strong domestic demand continue to exert upward pressure on pricing.
-Inflation jumped to 6.1% in Q2, and the Bank expects it to peak later this year and then decline towards the 2.0–3.0% target range in 2023, thanks to easing global supply-side constraints, stabilizing commodity prices and rising interest rates.
-Inflation is seen at 7.8% during 2022 as a whole, slightly above 4.0% in 2023 and around 3.0% in 2024.
+The Bank raised rates again in a bid to keep inflation expectations anchored and tame inflation, which is being fueled by both external and domestic factors.
+Global economic conditions, faster wage growth and strong domestic demand continue to exert upward pressure on prices.
+The Bank expects inflation to peak at around 8.0% in Q4—increasing further from Q3’s over three-decade high—and then decline in 2023, thanks to easing global supply-side bottlenecks, stabilizing commodity prices and cooling domestic demand also due to higher interest rates.
+Inflation is seen averaging around 4.8% in 2023 and around 3.0% in 2024.

-The Bank maintained a hawkish tone in its communiqué, reiterating that it “expects to take further steps in the process of normalising monetary conditions in Australia over the months ahead”.
-However, it repeated that it would conduct monetary policy “not on a pre-set path” but guided by data and the evolving outlook for both inflation and the labor market.
+The Bank maintained a hawkish tone in its communiqué, stating that it “expects to increase interest rates further over the period ahead”.
+However, it reiterated that future monetary policy decisions will be guided by data and the evolving outlook for inflation and the labor market.

-Commenting on the release, Lee Sue Ann, economist at UOB, stated:
+Commenting on the decision, Robert Carnell, economist at ING, stated:

-FocusEconomics panelists are still assessing their forecasts in light of the Reserve Bank of Australia’s latest decision.
+FocusEconomics panelists are still adjusting their forecasts in light of the Reserve Bank of Australia’s latest decision.